Like a desert oasis in rural America, country stores are a haven of refreshment — and tchotchkes — for weary travelers.

 Hughes will proudly tell you Mellon's is listed among one of the top five things to do in Mountain View, a 7-square-mile city with a rich folk-music tradition.

-That's because the store's attractions extend beyond its boiled peanuts, antiques, pies, locally made wood products and glass bottles of Coca-Cola people sip on the porch.
+That's because the store's attractions extend beyond its boiled peanuts, antiques, pies, locally made wood products and glass bottles of

 There's also the adjacent Hole in the Wall Theater, a 50-seat venue showing live bluegrass and comedy shows on the weekends.
 “We pop popcorn and just have a good time," Hughes says.